In This Article

 How does online bill pay work when paying an individual?

 Many online and traditional banks have their own payment app features for sending and transferring money to friends and family.
 In many cases, sending money is free, and the funds are available almost instantly.
 The app is built into your mobile banking account and allows you to send money directly from your account so you don’t need to take the extra step of connecting to an external money transferring app.
-For example, when you open a Chime spending account, you can conveniently send money to anyone, regardless if they have a Chime account or not, using Pay Friends.
+For example, when you open a Chime checking account, you can conveniently send money to anyone, regardless if they have a Chime account or not, using Pay Anyone.

 How do I pay my water, phone, and electricity bill online?